gandhi-taha/python-forever/README.md

 ### Python File

-First open your project folder, 30ModulesOfPython.
-If you don't have this folder, create a folder name called 30ModulesOfPython.
+First open your project folder, 30 Modules Of Python Forever.
+If you don't have this folder, create a folder name called 30 Modules Of Python Forever.
 Inside this folder, create a file called helloworld.py.
 Now, let's do what we did on python interactive shell using visual studio code.

 The Python interactive shell was printing without using **print** but on visual studio code to see our result we should use a built in function *print().
 The *print()* built-in function takes one or more arguments as follows *print('arument1', 'argument2', 'argument3')*.
 See the examples below.